radeonxray/DB8-ReplicationAndTransactions/README.md

 ```

-After you have done all of the above changes to the ```mysqld.cnf```-file, restart mysql and its services with the following command:
+After you have done all of the above changes to the ```mysqld.cnf```-file, save and close the file, then restart mysql and its services with the following command:

 ```shell
 sudo service mysql restart